Azure/azure-sdk-for-js/sdk/communication/communication-chat/README.md

 - Use `senderDisplayName` to specify the display name of the sender;
 - Use `type` to specify the message type, such as 'text' or 'html' ;

-`SendChatMessageResult` is the response returned from sending a message, it contains an ID, which is the unique ID of the message.
+`sendChatMessageResult` is the result returned from sending a message, it contains an ID, which is the unique ID of the message.

 ```JavaScript
 let sendMessageRequest =